-Artificial intelligence exists when a machine has cognitive ability.
-The benchmark for AI is the human level concerning reasoning, speech, and vision.
+AI (Artificial Intelligence) is a machine’s ability to perform cognitive functions as humans do, such as perceiving, learning, reasoning, and solving problems.
+The benchmark for AI is the human level concerning in teams of reasoning, speech, and vision.

 - What is AI?

 - Introduction to Artificial Intelligence Levels